-Provide 2023-2024 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2025-2026 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2023-2024 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2023-2024 academic year costs of attendance will be available:
+Check here if your institution's 2025-2026 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2025-2026 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board
+G1 Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2023-2024 academic year.
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2025-2026 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - · Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - · Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - · Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates
+G1 PRIVATE INSTITUTIONS First-Year Undergraduates Tuition:

-PRIVATE INSTITUTIONS

-Tuition:

-PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS First-Year Undergraduates

-Tuition: In-district \$5,941
+Tuition: In-district \$6,351

-Tuition: In-state (out-of-district): \$5,941
+Tuition: In-state (out-of-district): \$6,351

-Tuition: Out-of-state: \$24,135
+Tuition: Out-of-state: \$25,465

-Tuition: Non-resident \$24,135
+Tuition: Non-resident \$25,465

-FOR ALL INSTITUTIONS
+FOR ALL INSTITUTIONS First-Year Undergraduates

-Required Fees \$2,841
+Required Fees: \$3,013

-Room and Board (on-campus): \$16,610
+Food and housing (on-campus): \$15,512

-Room Only (on-campus):
+Housing Only (on-campus):

-Board Only (on-campus meal plan):
+Food Only (on-campus meal plan):

-Comprehensive tuition and room and board fee (if your college cannot provide

-separate fulfiori and room and board lees).
+Comprehensive tuition and food and housing fee (if your college cannot provide separate tuition and food and housing fees):

 Other:

-Minimum Maximum

-Number of credits per term a student can take for the stated 12 17
+Minimum Maximum Number of credits per term a student can take for the stated ull-time tuition.
+12 17

-1

-Vaa N

-Yes IN

-00 Do tuition and food you by your of study (a.g. conhomore 1

-G 3 junior, senior)? Х G4 Do tuition and fees vary by undergraduate instructional program? Х
+- G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?